ChainShot/Builder/docs/model_types.rst

 Field                   Description
 ======================  ===========================================================
-id                      Mongo ID identifier title                   Short Name type                    See :ref:`container_types` intro                   Markdown which is shown to the user when they begin stageContainerGroupId   The ID of the group to which this container belongs version                 Uniquely identifies this container from others in the group
+id                      Mongo ID identifier version                 Uniquely identifies this container from others in the group type                    See :ref:`container_types` intro                   Markdown which is shown to the user when they begin stageContainerGroupId   The ID of the group to which this container belongs
 ======================  ===========================================================

 .. _stages: